 Capital Bond and Levy Overview

 Public schools are funded by state and federal dollars, grants and local voter-approved levy dollars.
-The difference and reasons for a bond and levy can be confusing.
-The easiest way to explain it is Bonds are for Building and Levies are for Learning.

 Although school districts are funded through state, local and federal dollars, the state provides limited funding for major school construction projects.
 Everett Public Schools relies on local, voter-approved bonds to pay for construction, maintenance and renovations to schools and classrooms.